 How You Can Avoid Pedestrian Accidents

-Here are some tips for both drivers and pedestrians for avoiding pedestrian accidents and keeping everyone safer:
+Here are some tips for both drivers and pedestrians to avoid pedestrian accidents and keep everyone safer:

 - Never drive under the influence: even just one alcoholic drink can significantly impair your ability to safely operate your vehicle.
 Even if you feel fine, never drive after drinking.
 There’s always a better way to get home.